5 Fur Traders: Economic and Cultural Exchanges

 Summer

 During the summer, fur traders from the interior arrived at Grand Portage with the furs collected throughout the winter.
-Voyageurs and clerk received their salaries much of which was spent on goods, food, and drink purchased from North West Company stores within the post.
-Meanwhile, merchants form Montreal traveled to the Grand Portage to hold annual business meetings with the wintering partners arriving from the interior.
+Voyageurs and clerks received their salaries, much of which was spent on goods, food, and drink purchased from North West Company stores within the post.
+Meanwhile, merchants from Montreal traveled to the Grand Portage to hold annual business meetings with the wintering partners arriving from the interior.
 Ojibwe families also traveled to and spent time trading at Grand Portage during the summer.
-All of this activity was the high point of the cycle and referred to as the rendezvous.
-At its height, perhaps upwards to 1,000 people representing all the different players in the fur trade participated in the annual rendezvous at Grand Portage.
+All this activity was the high point of the cycle and referred to as the rendezvous.
+At its height, perhaps upwards of 1,000 people representing all the different players in the fur trade participated in the annual rendezvous at Grand Portage.

 The Grand Portage National Monument